 If a potential impairment exists, a calculation is performed to determine the fair value existing goodwill.
 This calculation can be based on quoted market prices and / or valuation models, which consider the estimated future undiscounted cash flows resulting from the reporting unit, and a discount rate commensurate with the risks involved.
-Third party appraised values may also be used in determining whether impairment potentially exists.
+Third-party appraised values may also be used in determining whether impairment potentially exists.
 In assessing goodwill impairment, significant judgment is required in connection with estimates of market values, estimates of the amount and timing of future cash flows, and estimates of other factors that are used to determine the fair value of our reporting unit.
 If these estimates or related projections change in future periods, future goodwill impairment tests may result in charges to earnings.

 When conducting the Company's annual or interim goodwill impairment assessment, we initially perform a qualitative evaluation of whether it is more likely than not that goodwill is impaired.
 In evaluating whether it is more likely than not that the fair value of our reporting unit is less than its carrying amount, we consider the guidance set forth in ASC 350 which requires an entity to assess relevant events and circumstances, including macroeconomic conditions, industry and market considerations, cost factors, financial performance and other relevant events or circumstances.
 From a qualitative standpoint, we considered the Company's history of reported losses and negative cash flows from operating activities, along with the downturn in macroeconomic conditions and the broader mid-cap and micro-cap equity markets in late 2021.
-We also considered that the Company experienced significant inorganic and organic growth in fiscal 2021, including the impact of the acquisitions of Mobcrush, Bannerfy and Bloxbiz on our premium advertising inventory, product offerings to advertisers, current period revenues recognized and future revenue generating opportunities.
-Given that the Company's significant growth occurred recently, and the relatively short period of time between the commencement of the downturn in macroeconomic on in prices of our common stock, consistent with the broader market, is not other than-temporary and not indicative of any fundamental change in the value or prospects of the underlying business as of the measurement date.
-There was no change to this assessment as of March 31, 2022.
+We also considered that the Company experienced significant inorganic and organic growth in fiscal 2021, including the impact of the acquisitions of Mobcrush, Bannerfy and Superbiz on our premium advertising inventory, product offerings to advertisers, current period revenue recognized and future revenue generating opportunities.
+Given that the Company's significant growth occurred recently, and the relatively short period of time between the commencement of the downturn in macroeconomic and general equity market conditions as of December 31, 2021, management believes that the reduction in prices of our common stock, consistent with the broader market, is not other than-temporary and not indicative of any fundamental change in the value or prospects of the underlying business as of the measurement date.
+There was no change to this assessment as of June 30, 2022.

-At March 31, 2022, we reported goodwill of \$50.3 million.
-Based on the qualitative analysis, the Company concluded that goodwill was not "more likely than not" impaired as of March 31, 2022.
+At June 30, 2022, we reported goodwill of \$50.3 million.
+Based on the qualitative analysis, the Company concluded that goodwill was not "more likely than not" impaired as of June 30, 2022.